Free Trial

 What is Langar Global HealthTech ETF's current short interest?

-Short interest is the volume of Langar Global HealthTech ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 2,100 shares of LGHT short.
+Short interest is the volume of Langar Global HealthTech ETF shares that have been sold short but have not yet been closed out or covered.
+As of June 15th, investors have sold 6,100 shares of LGHT short.
+1.42% of Langar Global HealthTech ETF's shares are currently sold short.
 Learn More on Langar Global HealthTech ETF's current short interest.

 What is a good short interest ratio for Langar Global HealthTech ETF?